hugoqnc/Split/README.md

 ## Upcoming features
 - [ ] Integration to the [Tricount API](https://www.tricount.com/en/api)
-- [ ] And hopefully, publication of ReceiptSplitter on the App Store
+- [ ] And hopefully, publication of Split! on the App Store

 ## Technical Details
 - This app works on Apple devices running iOS 15 / iPadOS 15 or higher